 Ingredients:

-5 cups of old fashioned oats
+5 cups of old fashioned oats1 cup flaxseed meal

 2 teaspoons of cinnamon